DTADMI/spring-tiny-link-generator/README.md

 * zookeeper.server.url=localhost
 * zookeeper.server.port=2181

+The official docker image for zookeeper is available here : https://hub.docker.com/_/zookeeper .

+The same goes for redis here : https://hub.docker.com/_/redis .
+You can also use a provider like https://railway.app/ or the official redis cloud https://app.redislabs.com/ .

 As for the database, its configuration uses API keys that are configures in the secrets.properties file, for obvious reasons.
 A secrets.example.properties file were provided as reference.

 The application is configured to run on the specified port, but to run it in a distributed manner, you just have to change the port to 0 in the application.properties file: